 Every birth in England and Wales must be registered within 42 days (6 weeks) of the child being born.

-Contact us to book an appointment:
+You can also contact us to book an appointment.

 Who can register a birth

 Either parent can register the birth on their own.
 They can include both parents' details if they were married when the baby was born or conceived.

 If you weren't married to each other when the baby was born or conceived then the mother can register the birth alone, but only her details can be recorded.

 If you would like the father's details to be recorded then both parents must attend and both sign the register.
 If it is not possible for the father to attend please contact us for further advice.

 If you have special circumstances such as a parental responsibility agreement in force, or court order, or circumstances in which the unmarried mother is unable to attend please contact us for further advice.

 Read more information on who can register a birth .

 You can register a birth in the Dorset Council area at one of our register offices.